You can give someone you trust the authority to deal with certain aspects of your affairs in case you become unable to manage your affairs yourself.

 - You cannot appoint a bankrupt as your Power of Attorney

 Many people qualify for help with the costs involved in making a will, completing an advance directive or granting a power of attorney.
-Further information about this is available from the Scottish Legal Aid Board website or by calling the Legal Aid Helpline on 0845 122 8686.
+Further information about this is available from the Scottish Legal Aid Board website or by calling them on 0131 226 7061.

 More information about Power of Attorney is available from My Power of Attorney.